 Conclusions

 Specific studies evaluating interventions in older adults with an anxiety disorder that has not responded to first-line treatment are needed to address the lack of evidence.
-The lack of evidence in this area means that older adults are perhaps receiving inappropriate treatment or are not receiving a particular treatment because there is no evidence to support its use.
+The lack of evidence in this area means that older adults are perhaps receiving inappropriate treatment or are not receiving a particular treatment because there is limited evidence to support its use.
 At this time, there is scope to develop guidance on service provision, and, as a consequence, to advance the standard of care received by older adults with a treatment-resistant anxiety disorder in primary and secondary care.

 Study registration